battleaxedotco/tool-docs/docs/timelord/transfer.md

 Photoshop files may contain timeline or still layers.
 Timelord will first check which kind of file it is.
 If it has a timeline, it will export selected layer groups as PNG sequences.
 If the project is static, selected layers will be exported as PNGs with transparency.

-Once finished exporting, After Effects will batch import the layers and add them to the the open Ae comp.
+Once finished exporting, After Effects will batch import the layers and add them to the open Ae comp.
 If layers already exist in the project or comp, the footage will be reloaded.

 Blending modes will also be transferred with exported layers when adding layers to a comp.
 If a layer already exists in a comp, it will not be added again.